-NOTE: The Fishing Chart is available if you use a BlueChart g2 Vision data card or a BlueChart g2 data card, or if your built-in map supports Fishing Charts.
+NOTE: The Fishing chart is available with a preprogrammed BlueChart g2 Vision data card.

 - 1. From the Home screen, select Charts. - 2.
-Select Navigation Chart, Fishing Chart, or Radar Overlay. - 3.
-Select where you want to go. - 4.
+Select Navigation Chart or Fishing Chart. - 3.
+Select where you want to go: - For the GPSMAP 6000 series, use the Rocker to select the location using the cursor (\omega). - For the GPSMAP 7000 series, touch the navigation chart to select the location using the cursor ( ). - 4.
 Select Navigate To. - 5.
-Select an option: - Select Go To to navigate directly to the location. - Select Route To to create a route to the location, including turns (page 34). - Select Guide To to use Auto Guidance (page 26). - 6.
+Complete an action: - Select Go To to navigate directly to the location. - Select Route To to create a route to the location, including turns. - Select Guide To to use Auto Guidance (page 27). - 6.
 Review the course indicated by the magenta line.

 NOTE: When using Auto Guidance, a gray line within any part of the magenta line indicates that Auto Guidance cannot calculate part of the Auto Guidance line.
-This is due to the settings for minimum safe water depth and the minimum safe obstacle height (page 53).
+This is due to the minimum safe water depth and the minimum safe obstacle height settings (page 59).